OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/getting-started-with-azure-web-apps.md

 ---

-This guide will help you deploy your first Azure Web App using Octopus Deploy. Â This guide assumes some familiarity with Octopus.
-If you are just starting out you please see the generalÂ [getting started guide](http://docs.octopusdeploy.com/display/OD/Getting+started).
+This guide will help you deploy your first Azure Web App using Octopus Deploy.
+This guide assumes some familiarity with Octopus.
+If you are just starting out you please see the general [getting started guide](http://docs.octopusdeploy.com/display/OD/Getting+started).

-In order to complete this guide you will need to have an Azure account and create an Azure Web App.Â Please refer to theÂ [Azure documentation](https://azure.microsoft.com/en-us/documentation/)Â for completing these steps. Â In this guide the Web App is called hello-octopus-web.
+In order to complete this guide you will need to have an Azure account and create an Azure Web App.
+Please refer to the [Azure documentation](https://azure.microsoft.com/en-us/documentation/) for completing these steps.
+In this guide the Web App is called hello-octopus-web.

 ## Create a package

 You will need a NuGet package containing the web application that you want to deploy.
-Here is one we prepared earlier that you can use for this guide:Â [HelloWeb.1.0.0.nupkg](https://download.octopusdeploy.com/demo/HelloWeb.1.0.0.nupkg)
+Here is one we prepared earlier that you can use for this guide: [HelloWeb.1.0.0.nupkg](https://download.octopusdeploy.com/demo/HelloWeb.1.0.0.nupkg)

-Upload your NuGet package to the OctopusÂ [built-in package repository](/docs/home/packaging-applications/package-repositories.md):
+Upload your NuGet package to the Octopus [built-in package repository](/docs/home/packaging-applications/package-repositories.md):

 ![](/docs/images/3049356/3278535.png)